khalid-el-masnaoui/Nginx-Notes/CONFIGURATIONS.md

 sudo service nginx reload
 ```

+For further reading about setting up nginx as a reverse proxy [resource](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)

 ## Free SSL Certificate with Let's Encrypt

 In order to set up an SSL website, you're going to need a valid SSL certificate.
 The good news is that you can get it for free from [Let's Encrypt](https://letsencrypt.org).